sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

 When applied to algorithms, space complexity accounts for the usage of data structures that are dependent on input size.
 For example, an in-place sort where values are swapped within the existing array can have a space complexity of O(1).
 However, an out-of-place sort would require copying the values into a temporary array of size *n* which would result in an O(n) space complexity.

 Additionally, space complexity accounts for the memory used up by recursive calls.
 For example, if a code snippet has an O(1) space complexity (i.e. does not use any additional storage dependent on input size) but is recursively executed *n* times, then the algorithm has a space complexity of O(n) since `O(1) * n = O(n)`.

+Be mindful when considering recursive calls.
+The equation where `O(1) * n = O(n)` only applies when all `n` recursive calls exist in stack memory at the same time.
+This isn't always the case.
+For example, if a function recursively calls itself multiple times, its executions can be visualized in a tree-like pattern (see [example 6](#example-6-exponential-runtimes)).
+In this case, instead of all recursive calls existing in stack memory at once, the recursive call stack only gets as high as the depth of the tree.
+Therefore, as you will see with quick and merge sort, the space complexity of branching recursive functions typically correlates with tree depth.
 Plenty more examples will be covered in the upcoming sections.

 # Big O Notation